nih-cfde/icc-eval-core/README.md

   - `/public/pdfs` - Outputted PDF reports.
 - `/data` - All other functionality involving data (e.g. ingesting/collating/etc).
   - `/api` - Types and functions for getting raw data from external APIs.
-  - `/raw` - Raw data gathered from external sources.
+  - `/raw` - Raw data gathered from external sources for provenance.
-    Primarily for provenance, but also acts as ingest cache (delete files to re-fetch from external providers).
   - `/ingest` - Functions for scraping webpages and calling APIs, and collating that data into a common format.
   - `/output` - Collated data in format for making desired reports.
   - `/print` - Functions specific to making printed reports.